Prompting-Fake-Reviews/Supplemental-Material-for-Zero-Shot-Prompting-and-Prompt-Engineering-for-Fake-Review-Generation/README.md

 **Prompting Credibility: Risks of Zero-Shot Prompting and Prompt Engineering for Fake Review Generation**

 The study investigates whether **zero-shot prompt engineering** can be used to generate fake online reviews that mimic genuine review characteristics.
 Guided by **Information Manipulation Theory (IMT)**, the experiments systematically manipulate textual, readability, sentiment, and temporal prompt constraints to evaluate the similarity between AI-generated fake reviews and genuine Yelp reviews, as well as the impact on fake review detection.
+The study comprises **19 prompt engineering experiments**, **356 experimental iterations**, and approximately **225,500 AI-generated fake reviews**.
 Figure 1 provides an overview of the complete experimental workflow.

 <p align="center">
   <img src="Figure1_Seven_step methodological process.jpg" alt="Experimental workflow" width="900">